pymolresponse package

 Form the right-hand side for CPHF.

-form_rhs_geometric(C: ndarray, occupations: ndarray, natoms, MO_full, mints, return_dict: bool = False) None[source]
+form_rhs_geometric(C: tuple[numpy.ndarray[tuple[int, ...], numpy.dtype[numpy.floating]], ...] | numpy.ndarray[tuple[int, int] | tuple[int, int, int], numpy.dtype[numpy.floating]], occupations: Occupations, natoms: int, MO_full, mints, return_dict: bool = False) None[source]

 pymolresponse.solvers module

-class pymolresponse.solvers.EigSolver(mocoeffs: ndarray, moenergies: ndarray, occupations: ndarray)[source]
+class pymolresponse.solvers.EigSolver(mocoeffs: ndarray, moenergies: ndarray, occupations: Occupations)[source]

 Bases: Solver, ABC